DanielPopoola/DanielPopoola/README.md

 ## 👨‍💻 About Me

-I’m a Backend and ML Engineer passionate about building intelligent, data-driven systems that connect infrastructure, automation, and decision-making.
+I’m a Software and ML Engineer passionate about building intelligent, data-driven systems that connect infrastructure, automation, and decision-making.

 - 🚀 Working on personal projects
 - 🌱 Always exploring applications of machine learning in real-world.